difof/sheft/README.md

 - [x] add `0x` prefix to keccak hash of `src/ts/keccak.ts`
 - [x] Allow usage of either node/npm or bun, instead of just bun
 - [x] Use proper `internal` tasks and `sh` execution for `{{.Project}}/Taskfile.yaml`
-- [ ] Add ABI JSON export to package, using yaml list in taskfile
+- [x] Add ABI JSON export to package, using yaml list in taskfile
 - [ ] Start empty without airdrop and token
 - [ ] Add viem
-- [ ] Document the utility tasks such as `ensure-var`
-- [ ] Proper empty string defaults for internal utility tasks such as `ensure-var`
-- [ ] Required vars for `ensure-var`
+- [ ] Smart contract and test templates
 - [ ] Custom cursor rules and commands
-- [ ] Support Optimism (In Hardhat) and other EVM variants
+- [ ] Dedicated project contribution guideline file
 - [ ] Github actions
 - [ ] Dedicated merkle and keccak npm package
-- [ ] Dedicated project contribution guideline file
-- [ ] Smart contract and test templates
+- [ ] Support Optimism (In Hardhat) and other EVM variants

 ## License